 Primary HTML5 asset

 Display creatives can use HTML5 as the primary asset.
-There is no file size limit.

 Campaign Manager also supports responsive HTML assets, which are designed by creative developers to use a flexible layout that can adjust across ad slots and screen sizes.
 Learn more about building responsive creatives in Google Web Designer

 Serving: Campaign Manager will only deliver your backup image if the browser or app cannot handle HTML5.

 Upload a polite load image so that you have something to show if there are delays loading your primary HTML5 asset to a browser.

 When your creative is delivered, the polite load asset loads first before each impression, followed by your primary HTML5 asset.
 This way, if the user's browser experiences a delay loading your primary asset, the polite load image will be there until everything else finishes loading.
 We recommend that your polite load asset matches the first frame of your HTML5 asset so users don’t experience any interruption between the two assets loading.

 File type: Add an image file that is under 40 KB.
 It can be the same asset as your backup image.
 If you upload multiple image files, choose the one you want in the Polite load file menu.

 Dimensions: The polite load image dimensions should match your backup image dimensions.